vaporif/slack-file-upload-action/README.md

 **THIS IS NOT A CHANNEL NAME**

-Id is included in the url of a channel in web version.
+ID is included in the URL of a channel in web version.

 ### `thread_ts`